Adult Neuropsychology Postdoctoral Program

 Our program has a particular emphasis on the clinical manifestations of neurological and psychiatric disorders in adults.
 The Neuropsychology Laboratory of the Department of Rehabilitation Medicine is the primary training site providing extensive training opportunities with a diverse patient population.
 The training program accepts one resident per year, with a strong individualized training.
 The Resident will have the opportunity to work with all of the core faculty throughout the year and gain experience in both inpatient and outpatient neuropsychological consultation.
 The program is a member of the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) and participates in the match program administered through APPCN.

 The outpatient training opportunities are based at the Clinics and Surgery Center (CSC) and inpatient services are provided through the University of Minnesota Hospitals, which is a partnership with MHealth Fairview.
 We receive referrals from throughout the academic medical center and the community, including the departments of Rehabilitation Medicine, Neurology, Neurosurgery, Psychiatry, Family Medicine, Internal Medicine Transplant Services, and the Cancer Center.

 Given the setting in a large urban academic medical center, the program has strengths in assessing neuropsychological syndromes associated with numerous psychiatric and/or neurological disorders.
-Residents will gain experience with common medical and psychiatric conditions including Alzheimer’s disease and other neurodegenerative conditions, Parkinson’s disease and other movement disorders, multiple sclerosis, autoimmune disorders, traumatic brain injury, seizure disorders, normal pressure hydrocephalus, brain tumors, other cancers and cancer treatment, vascular disorders, medical conditions, transplant candidacy, psychiatric disorders such as schizophrenia, and depression, learning disorders, and forensic evaluations.
+Residents will gain experience with common medical and psychiatric conditions including Alzheimer’s disease and other neurodegenerative conditions, Parkinson’s disease and other movement disorders, multiple sclerosis, autoimmune disorders, traumatic brain injury, seizure disorders, normal pressure hydrocephalus, brain tumors, other cancers and cancer treatment, vascular disorders, medical conditions, transplant candidacy, psychiatric disorders such as schizophrenia, depression, ADHD and learning disorders.
 Residents also have the opportunity to receive training and experience with rarer conditions, such as adrenoleukodystrophy and autoimmune encephalopathies, and atypical parkinsonism including a Center of Excellence for progressive supranuclear palsy.
 We have extensive involvement in the University of Minnesota Udall Center, which has a focus on deep brain stimulation in Parkinson’s disease.
 Many inpatient neuropsychological evaluations and consultation experiences are focused on the physical medicine rehabilitation units and cardiac transplant patients.

 TRAINING PHILOSOPHY AND MISSION